Dvice1/ECE-445-Battle-Bots-Lab-Notebooks/Notebooks/Aarav/README.md

 - Placed an order for parts through myECE:
 ![Alt text for the image](myecepinheaders.png)

+12/12/24:
+- Looking back at this class today with tremendous joy.
+Chi was an amazing TA, we got our project fully working and had a great demo and presentation.
+Thoroughly enjoyed it!

 ## References/Citations
 - "How to use L293D motor driver with ESP32," YouTube, uploaded by Arnov Sharma, 6 Jul 2020.
 [Online].
 Available: https://www.youtube.com/watch?v=aDBF9Yj04MU [Accessed: Dec.
 11 2024].